-- Ensure effective integration between transport and land-use through the delivery of Public Transport Orientated Development, which provides higher density, a balanced mixed of land uses and compact settlements that reduce trip distances and are of a magnitude that supports the viability of high capacity public transport; - The application of this principle in Cork will result in a high-intensity, mix of uses being directed to locations at existing or planned stations along the suburban and light rail lines and along the high frequency bus corridors;
+- Ensure effective integration between transport and land-use through the delivery of Public Transport Orientated Development, which provides higher density, a balanced mixed of land uses and compact settlements that reduce trip distances and are of a magnitude that supports the viability of high capacity public transport; - The density of future residential and employment developments such as the Tivoli Docks and existing, centrally located and accessible settlements will be increased.
+Higher densities contribute to a more compact urban footprint that bring more people closer to destinations and public transport services within easy walking and cycling distance;

-- The density of future residential and employment developments such as the Tivoli Docks and existing, centrally located and accessible settlements will be increased.
-Higher densities contribute to a more compact urban footprint that brings more people closer to destinations and public transport services with easy walking and cycling distance; - Deliver consolidated development in a manner that can avail of existing transport infrastructure, nearby amenities and facilities in the short term to deliver a critical mass of growth in population and employment which can support the transition and sequencing of investment to higher capacity public transport infrastructure and services; - Land use policies that minimise the requirement to travel longer distances by encouraging mixed-use development.
-This should include ensuring areas are developed in tandem with the delivery of schools and other amenities to maximise the use of more sustainable modes of transport; and - Land use policies that support the provision and design of new development in locations, layouts and at densities which prioritise walking and cycling and enable the efficient provision of public transport services.
+- Deliver consolidated development in a manner that can avail of existing transport infrastructure, nearby amenities and facilities in the short term. to deliver a critical mass of growth in population and employment which can support the transition and sequencing of investment to higher capacity public transport infrastructure and services: - Land use policies that minimise the requirement to travel longer distances by encouraging mixed-use development.
+This should include ensuring areas are developed in tandem with the delivery of schools and other amenities to maximise the use of more sustainable modes of transport: and - Land use policies that support the provision and design of new development in locations, layouts and at densities which prioritise walking and cycling and enable the efficient provision of public transport services.